w3c/wai-tutorials/source/aria-concepts/3-automaticAX.html.erb.md

 When parsing HTML elements that have accessibility semantics associated with them, browsers automatically provide two essential accessibility services:

-1. If the element is interactive, a keyboard interface appropriate for the type of element being rendered.
+1. If the element is interactive, browsers provide a keyboard interface appropriate for the type of element being rendered.
-2. Populating operating system accessibility APIs with information assistive technologies use to render and interact with the element.
+2. Browsers populate operating system accessibility APIs with information assistive technologies use to render and interact with the element.

-To grasp the purpose and limits of ARIA, it is helpful to understand some of the details of the accessibility semantics baked into HTML.
+To grasp the purpose and limits of ARIA, it is helpful to understand some details of the accessibility semantics baked into HTML.

 ## Browser-Provided Keyboard Interfaces